EricThomson/practical_python/readme.md

 # Practical Python
-Python for busy Neuroscientists: from "Hello World" to Deep Lab Cut.
+Python for busy Neuroscientists.
+From "Hello World" to Deep Lab Cut.

 <img width = "500" src="./images/hazel.png">

 Our mascot, Hazel the Green Tree Python.
 ## Introduction
-This is a Python class for complete beginners.
-Programming is largely muscle memory, so the best way to learn is through deliberate practice.
-While we will do four weeks of instruction, we will also try to focus on learning by *doing*.
+This is a Python crash course for complete beginners.
 In the first two weeks we will learn the fundamentals of Python using the freely available book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/2e/)) (ATBS).
-The third week we will cover the basics of the data science stack that you use for analysis and visualizatoin of data.
-The final week will be a deep practical dive into a practical project using Deep Lab Cut, a library for tracking animal behavior that uses deep learning and convolutional neural networks.
+The third week we will cover the basics of the data science stack that you use for analysis and visualization of data.
+The final week will be a deep dive into a practical project using Deep Lab Cut, a library for tracking animal behavior that uses deep learning and convolutional neural networks.

 This will be a "flipped" class, where you learn a lot outside of the class each week.
 Each week you will spend a lot of time learning about Python and practicing coding before each class.
-Then each class will be spent going over any questions you had about the material, reinforcing any key points, and going over code with your instructor.
+Then in class, we will go over any questions you had about the material, reinforcing any key points, and going over code with your instructor.

 ## Outline
 ### Week 0: Setting up Jupyter and Python